tektoncd/pipeline/docs/resources.md

 #### Pull Request

-The `pullRequest` resource will look for GitHub or Gitlab OAuth authentication tokens in spec secrets with a field name called `authToken`.
+The `pullRequest` resource will look for GitHub or GitLab OAuth authentication tokens in spec secrets with a field name called `authToken`.

 URLs should be of the form: https://github.com/tektoncd/pipeline/pull/1